richardkorneisel/js-debugging-errors/lib/errors.md

 ```

 **Hint:** What is `this` in the global scope in our browser?
+// Needs to be a property of an object.
+Move on for now.
 A. What is the error message?
+Uncaught TypeError: this.greet is not a function
 B. What is causing the error?

 C. How can you resolve/fix the error?